Bug Off! This All-Natural, DIY Insect-Repellent Spray Really Works

-Whether sitting outdoors or relaxing in your home, keep bugs away with this natural bug repellent that really works.
-From dissuading mosquitoes to interrupting an ant invasion, this bug spray is made from ingredients that are all-natural and safe.
-Instead of smelling harsh chemicals, you'll waft a lovely scent at your next outdoor gathering while staying bite-free.
+Whether you're sitting outdoors trying to enjoy your backyard, hanging out on your stoop or patio, going for a walk, or are just relaxing in your home, trying to keep bugs away can be a constant annoyance in the summer.
+And while there are a lot of great insect repellants you can buy, sometimes it's best to make something yourself, so you know exactly what goes into it.
+This DIY natural bug repellent is easy to make and really works!
+From dissuading mosquitoes to interrupting an ant invasion, this bug spray is made from ingredients that are all natural and safe.
+Instead of smelling harsh chemicals, you'll waft a lovely scent through your backyard or living room while staying bite-free.
 And after picking up the main ingredients, this repellent costs less than a $1 per bottle to make.

 What You'll Need: